explodinglabs/jsonrpcclient/doc/index.rst

 Exceptions
 ^^^^^^^^^^

-Catch the base exception ``JsonRpcClientError`` in case there's a problem, such as a network issue.
+Catch the base exception ``JsonRpcClientError``, in case there's a network issue or other problem.

 .. code-block:: python